(function(x) x + 1)(5)

 two <- function(f) function(x) f(f(x))

-three <- function(f) function(x) f(f(f(x)))To see what a Church numeral “means,” pass it a concrete function and starting value:
+three <- function(f) function(x) f(f(f(x)))To see what a Church numeral “means,” pass it a concrete function and a starting value:

 three(function(x) x + 1)(0)